Pinoccio/docs/ScoutCommands.md

 ## scout.gethqtoken()
 Print the HQ token currently assigned to this Scout.

-## scout.delay(milliseconds)
+## scout.delay(ms)
-Delay the Scout for *milliseconds*.
+Delay the Scout for *ms* milliseconds.
 Radio, shell, and other systems will continue to run, so it’s non-blocking.

 ## scout.daisy()
 This will wipe a Scout and make it factory-fresh.
 Running it once will ask you to run it again to confirm.
 When run a second time, it will reset all settings in a Wi-Fi backpack, if attached, and will reset the mesh radio settings, HQ token, and mesh key.